gdw96/Shutdown-Tasks/README.md

 ### When and How Tasks Execute

 **Project Closing** (`File → Close Project`):
-- ✅ Tasks execute with progress dialog visible
+- ✅ Tasks executed with the progress dialog visible
 - ✅ You can see and cancel execution
-- ✅ IDE waits for tasks if "Wait for completion" is enabled
+- ✅ The IDE waits for tasks until the timeout expires.

 **IDE Closing** (`File → Exit` or close window):
-- ✅ Tasks execute automatically (projects close triggers them)
+- ✅ Tasks executed automatically _(projects close triggers them)_
-- ⚠️ **No progress dialog shown** (IDE closes immediately)
+- ⚠️ **No progress dialog shown** _(IDE closes immediately)_
 - ⚠️ Tasks run in background during shutdown
 - 💡 **Tip:** Use "Close Project" first if you want to monitor tasks